James-Bonaguro/James-Bonaguro/README.md

 ---

 *AI is a powerful accelerator for learning and processes.
-But it has no brain, no judgment, no taste.
+But it has no brain, no judgment, no taste, no vision.
 It can never replace human nuance or perspective.
 Always review any output.*

 ---